gfh112/Lars/_teaching/Astrophysics_2021.md

 date: 2021-01-01
 location: "Hong Kong"
 ---
-I was teaching assistant for this course twice.
+I was a teaching assistant for this course twice.
 The full course description can be found <a href="https://webapp.science.hku.hk/sr4/servlet/enquiry?Type=Course&course_code=PHYS3653" target="_blank">here</a>.

 Topics I covered